thefisk/blog/content/posts/azurerm-terraform-provider-debugging-deepdive.md

 It seemed to me that the sensible thing to do would be to replace the faulty function call within _orchestrated_virtual_machine_scale_set_resource.go_ with a call to `expandSourceImageReference()` within _shared_schema.go_  and include the same error handling as we saw for the Linux VMSS resource (remember, the original function call only returned an ImageReference type, not an error as well).

-I did this on commit [19cb84f of my fork](https://github.com/hashicorp/terraform-provider-azurerm/commit/19cb84f2f0c43fd26ee98fb65c7b27e9d1bb16a0) of the provider repo, recompiled the source code, started it back up in debug mode, and is if by magic, Terraform was able to populate the missing object for the JSON request body, and created my Flexible VMSS without a hitch!
+I did this on commit [19cb84f of my fork](https://github.com/hashicorp/terraform-provider-azurerm/commit/19cb84f2f0c43fd26ee98fb65c7b27e9d1bb16a0) of the provider repo, recompiled the source code, started it back up in debug mode, and as if by magic, Terraform was able to populate the missing object for the JSON request body, and created my Flexible VMSS without a hitch!

 ---
 ### End Result